tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

 In the package section, you can modify your project name, version etc.

-There are two dependencies,
+There are two dependencies:

 * tea-sdk is the main sdk entry to all other TEA sdk modules.
 * serde is https://crates.io/crates/serde

-In our tutorial, while adding more logic into the project, we'll have more and more dependencies added into this Cargo.
+In our tutorial, while adding more logic to the project, we'll have more and more dependencies added into this Cargo file.

 Files in the src folder: